Virtual controller settings

 To adjust the type of virtual controller and set how its sticks will work, click an icon with a gamepad logo in the center of the main window on the top.
 Then:

-Set the Virtual controller type: Xbox 360, DualShock 4 or Xbox One.
+Set the Virtual controller type: Xbox 360, DualShock 4, Xbox One, or Switch Pro.
 Note that you can use only one virtual controller per all configs you applied to 4 slots of your tagret device or a device group

 You can check whether the controller shows up in the system, if you open joy.cpl.
 It's a native Windows tool that shows all the currently connected controllers.
 To do so, open the Windows Search field (or press Windows key), type in joy.cpl, press Enter.
-Xbox 360 shows up as Controller (XBOX 360 For Windows), DualShock 4 shows up as Wireless Controller, Xbox One shows up as Bluetooth XINPUT compatible input device (compatible with Windows 10 only).
+Xbox 360 shows up as Controller (XBOX 360 For Windows), DualShock 4 shows up as Wireless Controller, Xbox One shows up as Bluetooth XINPUT compatible input device (compatible with Windows 10 only), Switch Pro shows up as Wireless Gamepad.

 Check External device if you wish to emulate the external virtual controller.
 Make sure to set up the adapters properly, with the help of GIMX Adapter Wizard or Bluetooth Adapter Wizard.
 To manage previously added and set-up adapters, please visit [Preferences — External Devices](/preferences/external-devices.md).
 External device option is saved in each config exclusively.

-Keep in mind, that reWASD 5.6 can only emulate DualShock 4 as an external device with Bluetooth Adapter or GIMX Adapter.
+Keep in mind, that reWASD can emulate DualShock 4 and Switch Pro as an external device with Bluetooth Adapter or GIMX Adapter; and Xbox One with Bluetooth Adapter.

 Choose a Left or Right stick you want to adjust